This spot has been added by

 The yellow-edged lyretail is a common sighting in Coral Beach.

-The reef hosts a great diversity of fish, most of which Red Sea endemic.
+The reef hosts a great diversity of fish, most of which are Red Sea endemic.
 Butterflyfish, tang and parrotfish are very common there, as well as the Red Sea bannerfish, often seen in the shade of the drop-off.

 Octopus in Coral Beach, Eilat